franzbu/EnhancedSpaces.spoon/README.md

 * The moment dragging of a window starts, indicators appear to guide the user as to where to drag the window for different window managing scenarios.

-All this is been implemented with the goal of being as intuitive as possible; therefore, you shoud be able to build up your muscle memory quickly.
+All this is been implemented with the goal of being as intuitive as possible; therefore, you will be able to train your muscle memory in no time.
+Promise.

 ### Automatic Resizing and Positioning - Keyboard